1937 Fleischer Studios strike: CADU seeks recognition at Fleischer Studios

-On April 12, the United States Supreme Court ruled that the National Labor Relations Act was constitutional, leading to a notable uptick in organizing activity in the country.
+On April 12, the United States Supreme Court ruled that the National Labor Relations Act was constitutional, leading to a notable uptick in organizing activity throughout the country.
 Shortly after this ruling, CADU representatives went to Max Fleischer and made their first direct demands to the company.
 Among the union's demands were an end to the speedup, a 12 percent increase in wages, paid time off for sick leave and vacation, double pay for overtime, a 35-hour workweek, and a closed shop.
 However, believing that the union did not represent the will of the majority of the employees, Max refused to recognize or negotiate with the union.

-As a result, on April 19, CADU filed a complaint with the National Labor Relations Board (NLRB), who sent attorney Lester M. Levin to discuss the matter with Fleischer attorney Louis Nizer.
+As a result, on April 19, CADU filed a complaint with the National Labor Relations Board (NLRB), which sent attorney Lester M. Levin to discuss the matter with Fleischer attorney Louis Nizer.
 Nizer argued that the union's demands would have increased the overhead, which he said was impossible for the company to accommodate because Fleischer Studios had actually not made a profit last year.
 As a result, Levin urged the company to negotiate with the union on matters not related to overhead and to discuss a possible plan for implementing changes that would affect overhead when they were feasible.

 On April 29, the NLRB sponsored a meeting between union and company representatives, during which the company again argued that the union did not represent a majority of the employees.
-Additionally, the union rejected the company's figures regarding their gross income and the costs that would be associated with the changes pushed for by the union.
-On May 3, CADU petitioned the NLRB to hold a certification election for the union, but the company protested due to the ongoing slowdown.
+Additionally, the union rejected the company's figures regarding its gross income and the costs that would be associated with the changes pushed for by the union.
+On May 3, CADU petitioned the NLRB to hold a certification election for the union, but the company resisted holding any election due to the ongoing slowdown.